will-mei/cfiojobs/README.md

 <br>
-This script is a simple fio jobs and file distributer, you can also run commands on multy hosts with it.<br>
+This script is a simple fio jobs and file distributor.
+You can also run commands on multiple hosts with it.<br>
-Remanber, you need passwordless ssh access permitions to all hosts, and use a comma as a delimiter when you have multiple group units.<br>
+Remember, you need passwordless SSH access permissions for all hosts, and use a comma as a delimiter when you have multiple group units.<br>
 <br>
 usage :<br>
 1. Edit your own host group, block group and fio job type settings in config files.<br>